 - Wenman, E, 'Call for More Workers to Join Health and Wellbeing Sectors', 15 May 2018, (www.stuff.co.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

 Health care assistants may progress into management or administration roles.
-With further training, they may progress to become enrolled or registered nurses, or phlebotomists (who collect blood samples).
+With further training, they may become enrolled or registered nurses, or phlebotomists (who collect blood samples).